Loading...

 What happens when breast cancer develops in a woman who carries a gene fault?

-The treatment for breast cancer depends on lots of factors and these will be discussed in detail with you if this situation develop
+The treatment for breast cancer depends on lots of factors and these will be discussed in detail with you if this situation develops.

 What about other cancers?